 WHAT YOU NEED TO KNOW:

 Ureteral stent placement is a procedure to open a blocked or narrow ureter.
 The ureter is the tube that carries urine from your kidney into your bladder.
 A stent is a thin hollow plastic tube used to hold your ureter open and allow urine to flow.
 The stent may stay in for several weeks.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

-- Local anesthesia is a medicine that your caregiver puts into your urethra.
+- Local anesthesia is a medicine that your healthcare provider puts into your urethra.
 It is used to numb the urinary tract and dull the pain.
 You may still feel pressure or pushing during the procedure.

 During your procedure: